 - datastore.type (default: "in-memory"): If set to "in-memory" all metrics will be kept in memory while running the benchmark.
 If set to "elasticsearch" all metrics will instead be written to a persistent metrics store and the data are available for further analysis. - sample.queue.size (default: 2^20): The number of metrics samples that can be stored in Rally's inmemory queue. - "metrics.request.downsample.factor (default: 1): Determines how many service time and latency samples should be kept in the metrics store.
 By default all values will be kept.
 To keep only e.g. every 100th sample, specify 100.
-This is useful to avoid overwhelming the metrics store in benchmarks with many clients (tens of thousands). - output.processingtime (default: false): If set to "true", Rally will show a metric, called "processing time" in the command line report.
-Contrary to "service time" which is measured as close as possible to the wire, "processing time" also includes Rally's client side processing overhead.
-Large differences between the service time and the reporting time indicate a high overhead in the client and can thus point to a potential client-side bottleneck which requires investigation.
+This is useful to avoid overwhelming the metrics store in benchmarks with many clients (tens of thousands). - output.processingtime (default: false): If set to "true", Rally will show the additional metric processing time in the command line report.